OnlyAviv/terminaltools/README.md

 ## Contributing

-To help with the development of TerminalTools, you can contribute to the project by submitting issues, pull requests, or shooting me an email at [hello@onlyaviv.com](mailto:hello@onlyaviv.com).
+To help with the development of TerminalTools, you can contribute to the project by submitting issues, pull requests, or shooting me an email at [me@aviv.sh](mailto:me@aviv.sh).

-## License

-TerminalTools is licensed under the [MIT](https://choosealicense.com/licenses/mit/) license.
-This means that you can use TerminalTools in any way you want, as long as you give credit to me, the original author ([Aviv Keller](https://onlyaviv.com)).

-> **What is "as long as you give credit to me"?**
->
-> Giving credit is showing that you used TerminalTools in your project.
-This can be done by linking to the [GitHub repository](https://github.com/OnlyAviv/terminaltools), or by linking to the [npm package](https://www.npmjs.com/package/terminaltools).